mjhea0/python-ruby/readme.md

 With more freedom and less syntactical rules, many Rubyists believe that Ruby is a much more elegant language - and it is.
 Also, while Python focuses on simplicity, Ruby focuses on making the programmer happy, while this tends to be true and people can make truly beautiful programs, you can also often see messy code (especially from beginners) that can be difficult for other developers to read( or even themselves in a not so distant future).
 For example, you can put multiple statements on one line.
 This can look good and be readable, depending on how it's coded - or it can be a mess.

-###The principle of least astonishment
+### The principle of least astonishment

-One princpiple very present in the design of Ruby is the principle of least astonishment, it's basically about the language working the way you think it should, thinks like using a function with a strange name will leave you astonished, and will make you look in the documentation.
+One principle very present in the design of Ruby is the [principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) - the language working the way you think it should.

-In order to behave like this Ruby tends to do things like having the same functions with different names,however some people would argue this is confusing for beginners.
-Also, Python , although not having this principle in mind when making the language, also behaves quite like this by make pretty much everything work in a standard way, however one could say this only benefits advanced Python users.
+In order to behave like this Ruby tends to do things like having the same functions with different names, which can be confusing for beginners.
+Although Python does not have this principle in mind when making the language, it also behaves quite like this by make pretty much everything work in a standard way.
+One could argue that this only benefits advanced Python users, though.

 Let's compare some code.
 The following snippets of code are for solving the Fibonacci sequence: